A bad warm up can injure you, No warm up will hinder you but a good warm up will have you firing on all cylinders

 A running specific warmup will focus on 2 key parts/elements of stronger, more powerful and efficient run: the arm drive and leg cycle.
 Thinking of the body as a chain of body parts all linked together that all combine and work together to help you run.

 If there is a weakness somewhere, then the rest of the chain has to compensate (which can lead to injury) to continue your run.
 So if we address the weaknesses then the chain should perform much better as a whole.
+Regular exercise can reduce the risk of injury significantly.
+Read more here about getting in shape.

 |Keeping the body upright, elbows bent 90 degrees drive the elbows back so that the hands pass the hip bones, whilst the other arm drives forwards (not across the body) bringing the hand up to shoulder height.
 Here we are focusing on power generated from a correct arm drive phase.||1min|